What is a Nitrogen Gas Generator?

 Investing in a nitrogen gas generator can also slash the operational costs associated with running laboratories.
 Instead of purchasing the gas itself and paying for cylinder deliveries and deposits, generators deliver medical-grade nitrogen on demand.
 Leading gas generator manufacturer Peak Scientific estimates many instruments pay for themselves after just 18 months of use.

 Alongside nitrogen, hydrogen is one of the most widely used laboratory gases.
 Find out more about hydrogen gas generators, as well as other instruments designed to remove impurities such as water vapour, methane and CO2 from ambient air, in ‘Laboratory Generators - Everything You Need to Know’.
+Or check out 'Optimising Bioreactor Yields with Smart Sensors' for more on the latest laboratory developments.

 View all digital editions